xnvme/xnvme/docs/getting_started/index.rst

 Unbinding and binding
 ~~~~~~~~~~~~~~~~~~~~~

-With the system configured then you can use the ``xnvme-driver`` script bind
+With the system configured then you can use the ``xnvme-driver`` script to bind
 and unbind devices.
 The ``xnvme-driver`` script is a merge of the **SPDK**
 ``setup.sh`` script and its dependencies.